SANGRAMLEMBE/SANGRAMLEMBE/README.md

 ### Hi there 👋 I'm sangram!!

-About Me:👽

 Currently, saying YES to great opportunities, and Seeking to leverage my technical skills and further hone them.
 I am a final-year Artificial Intelligence Engineering major at G.H.
 Raisoni College of Engineering and Management in Pune.
 I like networking with people from various teams.
 I have a strong interest in problem-solving and understanding new technology.
 I have some experience working in startups as a software intern.
 I’m graduating in May 2024 and I’m looking for an opportunity to expand my horizons.

-📫 How to reach me: ...
-you can find me at
+📫 you can find me at

-Gmail:sangramlembe9696@gmail.com and
+Gmail:sangramlembe9696@gmail.com

 And making connections on LinkedIn:https://www.linkedin.com/in/sangram-lembe-56262320a/